 "Wash your hands!"

-It's a message that will have become increasingly familiar to you over the past weeks as the way to help reduce the spread of the Coronavirus.
+It's a message that became very familiar to you during the pandemic as the way to help reduce the spread of Covid-19.

 A pandemic isn’t something which provides masses of positive opportunities, but for those of us interested in behaviour change it gives a fascinating chance to examine the techniques used to make an entire population take the same action.